turboapps/docs/server/application_server/b-app-server-config.md

 ### Configuration

-Below are some reference registry keys to configure the application server:
+The table below describes the registry settings to configure the application server:

 <table>
       <tr>